magic62442/subgraph-counting/README.md

 ## Input format

 The data graph should start with 'n, m' where n is the number of nodes and m is the number of undirected edges, followed by the edge list.
 The node id should be consecutive and should start from 0.
+Each edge only appears once, in the format of 'smaller_vertex_id larger_vertex_id'.
+The separator is a ' '.

 Example: